amorist/awesome/README.md

 ## Go

+- [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-nati
 - [daymade/tiktok-whisper](https://github.com/daymade/tiktok-whisper) - Batch convert video to text using openai's whisper or the local coreML whisper.cpp
 - [igolaizola/bulkai](https://github.com/igolaizola/bulkai) - AI image generation in bulk automatically
 - [gotzmann/llama.go](https://github.com/gotzmann/llama.go) - llama.go is like llama.cpp in pure Golang!